Assisi Scholars continue to explore Assisi!

-On Thursday, October 5 twelve seniors from Roger Bacon High School departed on a week-long pilgrimage to Rome and Assisi, Italy.
+On Thursday, September 20 twenty-six seniors from Roger Bacon High School departed on a week-long pilgrimage to Rome and Assisi, Italy.
 The trip is the culmination of three years in the Assisi Scholars Program.
 As pilgrims, the students will be walking in the footsteps of St. Francis of Assisi, visiting the Basilicas of St. Francis and St. Clare, and Vatican City.

-Joining the Scholars on the trip are Principal, Steve Schad, Assistant Admissions and Communications Director, Alyssa Flading '05, Advancement Specialist, Tom Bill, as well as four students from Oldenburg Academy.
+Joining the Scholars on the trip are Principal, Steve Schad, Admissions and Communications Director, Brandon Cowans, Business Office Manager, Mary Beth Hausfeld as well as three students and a chaperone from Oldenburg Academy and Padua Franciscan (Parma).
+Additionally, Mr. Schad's sister, and 1973 OLA grad will be joining the group.

 The day began with a prayer service and learning about St. Francis and Pope Innocent III.
 Afterwards, the Scholars headed to the Cathedral Church of Rome, the Papal Archbasilica of St. John in Lateran.
 It is the oldest of the four papal major basilicas.